 But these are not the old Chiatura cable cars: This is a brand new, modern transportation network with four two-way lines, new gondolas, and new upper and lower station buildings.

-Some of the original stations built in the 1950s-70s have been demolished and replaced.
-Others lie abandoned, and others still are sealed off with barricades and cannot be entered.
-Majority of the old wagons have now been removed from their lines.
+Some of the original stations built in the 1950s-70s have been demolished.
+Others lie abandoned, and others still are barricaded off while reconstruction work takes place.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.